-Identity theft happens when someone steals your identity by the means of your personal information, and uses it without your authorisation.
-In most cases, thieves steal credit card information, bank account information, identification numbers and the like to make purchases and commit various other frauds.
+Identity theft happens when someone steals your personal information and uses it without your authorization.
+In most cases, thieves steal credit card information, bank account information, identification numbers, and the like to make purchases and commit various other frauds.

 How do you know if you’re a victim of credit card identity theft?

-There are several tell-tale signs that come from identity theft.
+Several tell-tale signs come from identity theft.
 Among them:

-1. There are unauthorised charges to your credit card
+1. There are unauthorized charges to your credit card

 These charges don’t necessarily have to be expensive - thieves can use them to buy seemingly insignificant items too.
 They sometimes do this to test out the card to see if they have successfully stolen it.

-2. When your application for credit gets rejected… even with good credit score
+2. When your application for credit gets rejected… even with a good credit score

 Thought your “good credit score” would help you get a loan or a new credit card from the bank?
 If your application keeps getting rejected, the thief could’ve been quietly messing up your credit score by using your identity to get new loans.
 Always check your credit score for any suspicious activities so you’re always on alert.